 Enjoy the gastronomy

-Finally, I advise you to ask for recommendations to your guide especially in gastronomic matters.
+Finally, I advise you to ask your guide for recommendations especially in gastronomic matters.
 In Budapest it is very cheap to eat well, but the names of the dishes are not exactly intuitive; the guide will be happy to recommend you according to your tastes, something you will be very grateful for when you sit down to eat in a restaurant.
-Also in the city dealing with the names of the streets can be an arduous task even with Google Maps.
+Also in the city, dealing with street names can be an arduous task even with Google Maps.
 And, of course, get to know all the customs before your trip.

 If you are interested in an excursion in the surroundings of Budapest, you will also be interested in

-Knowing the surroundings of the city of Budapest is an optimal plan for when you have squeezed the most of the Hungarian capital, but have you done it?
-Be sure to plan excursions during your visit, but don't forget that there is much more to Budapest than meets the eye.
+To know the surroundings of the city of Budapest is an optimal plan for when you have squeezed to the maximum the Hungarian capital, but have you done it?
+Don't forget to plan excursions during your visit, but don't forget that Budapest has much more than meets the eye.
 Know all the essential things to do in your trip to Budapest.